 MMV receives funding and support from government agencies, private foundations, international organizations, corporations, corporate foundations, and private individuals.
 These funds are used to finance the MMV portfolio of research and development projects to provide new, effective and affordable medicines for the treatment and prevention of malaria.
 They also support specific, targeted access and product management interventions to facilitate access to MMV products by vulnerable populations in malaria-endemic countries.
-Learn more about MMV's fundraising policy.
+See our past donors.
+Learn about our fundraising policy.

 Australian Government - Department of Foreign Affairs and Aid

 The Australian Government's overseas aid programme is improving the lives of millions of people in developing countries, delivering aid where it is most needed and most effective.
 Australian aid has helped its neighbours and countries further abroad to develop and focuses particularly on the Indo-Pacific region.
 Australia is internationally recognised for its leading role in the region, particularly in Papua New Guinea and the Pacific.
 Australia’s aid is even more important given two-thirds of the world’s poor—some 800 million people—live in the Asia Pacific.

 Bill & Melinda Gates Foundation